Email FacebookTwitterMenu burgerClose thin

 Share

-The Series 9 and Series 10 exams assess the attributes a general securities sales supervisor needs for their job.
+The Series 9 and Series 10 exams assess the attributes that a general securities sales supervisor needs for their job.
 They are administered by the Financial Industry Regulatory Authority (FINRA).
 They’re also prerequisites for becoming a brokerage branch manager.
 Here’s how you take them and what you can do once you pass.

 The two exams are often referred to together as Series 9/10.
 The exams measure a candidate’s abilities as a general securities sales supervisor.
 Required knowledge and skills include approving customer accounts, training sales and sales supervisory personnel, and maintaining records.

+There are 34 licenses in the FINRA series.
+One of the most popular is Series 7, FINRA’s general securities representative exam.
 A Series 7 license authorizes an individual to sell many sorts of securities, including stocks, bonds, options and packaged investments.
-As a result, Series 7 is a prerequisite for the Series 9/10 license.
+As a result, Series 7 is a prerequisite for the Series 9/10.
 Meanwhile, candidates also must pass the Securities Industry Essentials (SIE) Exam.

 Series 9 Exam